keshav1441/Form/README.md

 - Node.js (v14 or higher)
 - Python (v3.8 or higher)
-- npm or yarn
+- npm or yarn package manager
-- MongoDB (running locally or accessible instance)
+- MongoDB (running locally or an accessible remote instance)

 ### Environment Variables